 23.1 The provisions of this clause shall not apply to persons employed as Health Manager Level 5 and above.

-23.2 The ordinary hours of work for day workers and apprentices exclusive of meal times, shall be an average of 38 hours per week in each roster cycle to be worked Monday to Friday inclusive and to commence on such days at or after 6.00 a.m. and at or before 10.00 a.m.
+23.2 The ordinary hours of work for day workers and apprentices exclusive of meal times, shall be an average of 38 hours per week in each roster cycle to be worked Monday to Friday (inclusive) and shall be worked between 6.00am and 6.00pm.

 23.3 The ordinary hours of work for shift workers, exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle.